 In both the UK and US, you can extend the power of your Nest Learning Thermostat.
-In the US, you can get the Nest Temperature Sensor, which will allow your Thermostat to read and head individual rooms better.
+In the US, you can get the Nest Temperature Sensor, which will allow your Thermostat to read and heat individual rooms better.

 In the UK, this isn't available, but you can use a Heat Link relay to control an electric radiator.
 It's a bit complex though, so be sure to check out the full guide above on how to do it.

-Customize Home/Away Assist
+Customise Home/Away Assist

 Nest products use a feature called Home/Away Assist to automate some functions.
 For example, when you're away from home your thermostat will turn off.
 When you get home, it'll turn on.
 It's simple, but it gets your tech working for you.
-The best bit is that you can customize how it all works.
+The best bit is that you can customise how it all works.

 In the Nest app, hit that gear up in the top right corner and head to Home/Away Assist.
-You'll get to customize how each of your devices work when you're in and out of the house.
+You'll get to customise how each of your devices work when you're in and out of the house.
 With the Nest Hello, you can set it so the camera turns on when you leave and off when you're away.
 With your Nest x Yale Lock, you can set it to lock when you get home.
 These are small conveniences, but they're conveniences nonetheless.

-Organize your home into Spaces
+Organise your home into Spaces

 Nest Protect pushes alerts to other Nest products